Biden celebrates LSU women's and UConn men's basketball teams at separate White House events

 The visit had once appeared in jeopardy after Jill Biden suggested that the losing Iowa team be invited, too.
-But none of that was mentioned as Biden heralded the players for their performance and the way they have helped advance women's sports.
+But none of that was mentioned as both Bidens heralded the players for their performance and the way they have helped advance women's sports.

-“Folks, we witnessed history,” Biden, said.
+“Folks, we witnessed history,” the president said.
 “In this team, we saw hope, we saw pride and we saw purpose.
 It matters.”

 The ceremony was halted for about 10 minutes after forward Sa'Myah Smith appeared to collapse as she and her teammates stood behind Biden.
 A wheelchair was brought in and coach Kim Mulkey assured the audience that Smith was fine.